Tommy131/OwOFrame/README.md

 ## How to use me?
+### §1.
+Installation
+1.1.
+First way can use command `git clone https://github.com/Tommy131/OwOFrame.git` to clone the repository from Github to location.<br/>
+1.2.
+Or you can use the second way with command `composer create-project tommy131/owoframe -s dev` to create the repository to location.

+### §2.
+Next Step
-At first you need to open `CMD` or `Shell` and get in to the root path then use command `cd owoframe && composer install` to install environment.
+After open `CMD` in Windows or `Shell` in Linux, use command `cd owoframe && composer install` to change work path on owoframe.<br/>
+If you used composer to install this repository, you may not to run the command from the top.

 #### Do I need modify my Web configuration (e.g. for Nginx) ?